Training for a marathon

 Training for a marathon: What running gear do I need?

-Running kit can seem trick but running is one of the simplest and cheapest sports and you probably already own much of the gear you’ll need to start your marathon training.
+Running kit can seem tricky but running is one of the simplest and cheapest sports and you probably already own much of the gear you’ll need to start your marathon training.
 Sports shorts, casual t-shirts and/or sweatshirts and some socks are all you need to get started.
 Over time you may wish to buy more specialist items of running gear.
 However, one area where you should not cut corners is when you’re buying your running shoes.
 Good training shoes are a long-term investment in injury prevention and running comfort, and so it is worthwhile visiting a specialist retailer so that you make the right purchase for your particular gait and training requirements.

 Training for a marathon: Ease into running